 Here is a (definitely not exhaustive) list of the training topics I teach most often, with a little bit of information about each one.
 If you need targeted training for your team then just let me know and we can discuss what you need; I can work with you on identifying what that actually is before we arrange actual training courses.
 For those looking for public courses, see the list of course dates for what's coming up.
-I also teach Zend's training courses at NTI Leeds, so you could check if any of those would fit your needs.

 PHP Programming Topics

 These are all about the code and how to make the most out of the PHP.

 This training course attempts to cover everything you need to know for ZCE, which makes it comprehensive in the extreme.
 It can (optionally) include some exercises and also covers what to expect in the exam room itself and some strategies for making the most of what you know to get certified.

 Everything from "this is a class, this is an object" through to inheritance, abstraction and beyond.
 This is a hands-on approach with exercises to help the concepts to "stick".